ga-wdi-lessons/react-redux/readme.md

 It will also ***have no side effects***.
 This means that the **pure function** is *only concerned* with returning some output that is a function of its input.

-Impure functions include:
-  - `Math.random()`
-  - `$.ajax()`

 Part of the power of React is this very idea applied to views.
-We pass in props a component, and we get the same predictable component every time.
+We pass in props to a component, and we get the same predictable component every time.

 In short, applying concepts of functional programming to a front-end library ensure ***a high degree of predictability***.
 It also creates a modular architecture that allows a library like Redux to intervene in how React manages state.